Ironclad-Project/Gloire/README.md

 A list of the tools needed for compilation of the OS are:

 - `autoconf` 2.69 and `automake`.
-- An Ada compiler, preferably `gcc`.
+- `gprbuild` and compatible C and Ada compilers.
 - A standard linker and GAS assembler.
 - `xorriso` and QEMU for testing.